Eating Healthfully: Tips to Make It Easier

 If I exercise, I'll be extra hungry, eat more, and gain weight.

-In fact, people who exercise regularly often eat less than those who do not.
-Regular and moderate exercise may actually suppress appetite a bit.
-And, exercise can help relieve stress.
+People who exercise regularly often eat less than those who do not.
+Regular and moderate exercise may lower your appetite.
+Exercise can help relieve stress, too.
 Stress can lead to nibbling on more food and excess calories.

-If you debunk a myth a month, you will be on a health track by the end of the year.
-You can do it.
-Rethinking the myths and the alibis can afford you more food choices than you may ever have imagined, and a resulting lifestyle that is both healthful and invigorating.
+If you debunk a myth a month, you will be on a healthier track by the end of the year.
+You can do it!

 Try these recipe tips for a healthier diet.